MicrosoftDocs/Advertising/advertising/pos-feed/create-pos-feed.md

 |ADVANCE-BOOKING-WINDOW|The number of days in advance of the check-in date that the booking took place.
 For example, 36.
 |BING-SITE|The Bing property that originated the ad request.
 The following are the possible values.<ul><li>localuniversal&mdash;The ad originated from a search results page.</li><li>mapresults&mdash;The ad originated from a maps site.</li><li>PropertyPromotionAd&mdash;The ad originated from the first results page shown in a maps search.</li><li>unknown&mdash;The ad originated from an undetermined source.</li><li>verification&mdash;Bing uses this value when performing data quality tests on your site.
 You are not billed for these queries.
 Bing Analytics uses this parameter and its value for identifying Hotel Price Ads verification traffic.</li></ul>
 |CAMPAIGN-ID|The ID of the campaign that triggered the ad.
 For example, suppose your URL is *www<span>.northwindtraders</span>.com/(CAMPAIGN-ID)*.
 Assuming that your campaign ID is 2410012280, the landing page URL of your ad will be *www<span>.northwindtraders</span>.com/2410012280*.
-|CHECKINDAY|The two-digit day specified in the `Checkin` element of the [Transaction Message](../transaction-message/reference.md#transaction).
+|CHECKINDAY|The two-digit day specified in the `Checkin` element of the [Price feed](../transaction-message/reference.md#transaction).
 For example, 20.
 |CHECKINDAY-OF-WEEK|The day of the week that the check-in takes place.
 Bing uses digits 0 through 6 to represent Monday through Sunday.
 For example, 1 is Tuesday.
-|CHECKINMONTH|The two-digit month specified in the `Checkin` element of the Transaction message.
+|CHECKINMONTH|The two-digit month specified in the `Checkin` element of the Price feed.
 Bing uses digits 00 through 11 to represent January through December.
 For example, 05 is June.
-|CHECKINYEAR|The four-digit year specified in the `Checkin` element of the Transaction message.
+|CHECKINYEAR|The four-digit year specified in the `Checkin` element of the Price feed.
 For example, 2021.
 |CHECKOUTDAY|The two-digit day that the user checks out.
 Bing uses the `Nights` and `Checkin` elements of the TransactionMessage to calculate the day.
 For example, 23.
 |CHECKOUTMONTH|The two-digit month that the user checks out.
-Bing uses the `Nights` and `Checkin` elements of the Transaction Message to calculate the month.
+Bing uses the `Nights` and `Checkin` elements of the Price feed to calculate the month.
 For example, 07.
 |CHECKOUTYEAR|The four-digit year that the user checks out.
-Bing uses the `Nights` and `Checkin` elements of the Transaction message to calculate the year.
+Bing uses the `Nights` and `Checkin` elements of the Price feed to calculate the year.
 For example, 2021.
 |CLICK-TYPE|Indicates whether the user clicked on a hotel ad or a room bundle ad.
 The following are the possible values.<ul><li>hotel&mdash;The user clicked on a hotel ad.</li><li>room&mdash;The user clicked on a room bundle ad.</li></ul> **NOTE:** Bing does not support the room option.
-|CUSTOM[1-5]|The values of the custom fields (for example, Custom1) specified in the [Result](../transaction-message/reference.md#result-type) element of the Transaction message.
+|CUSTOM[1-5]|The values of the custom fields (for example, Custom1) specified in the [Result](../transaction-message/reference.md#result-type) element of the Price feed.
 |DATE-TYPE|Indicates whether the user specified check-in and check-out dates.
 The following are the possible values.<ul><li>default&mdash;The user clicked on a hotel ad that used default dates.</li><li>selected&mdash;The user clicked on a hotel ad with specific check-in and check-out dates.</li></ul>
 |HOTELGROUP_ID|*Note*: HOTELGROUP_ID is a legacy parameter that refers to Hotel Center.
 Please use ADGROUP-ID instead.<br/><br/>The ID of the hotel group that the hotel ad belongs to.
-|LENGTH|The length of stay specified in the `Nights` element of the Transaction Message.
+|LENGTH|The length of stay specified in the `Nights` element of the Price feed.
 For example, 3.
 |NETWORK|The ad network type on which the ad was served.<ul><li>o = owned and operated (Bing, AOL, and Yahoo search results)</li><li>s = syndicated (search partner site results)</li><li>a = audience (Microsoft Audience Network placements)</li></ul>For example, suppose your URL is www<span>.northwindtraders</span>.com/network=(NETWORK).
 Assuming that your network (ad distribution) is Bing, AOL and Yahoo search (owned and operated) only, the landing page URL of your ad will be www<span>.northwindtraders</span>.com/network=o.
 |NUM-ADULTS|The number of adults occupying the room.
 The default value is 2.
-|PARTNER-CURRENCY|The three-letter currency code specified in the currency attribute of the `Baserate` element in the Transaction Message.
+|PARTNER-CURRENCY|The three-letter currency code specified in the currency attribute of the `Baserate` element in the Price feed.
 For example, USD.
-|PARTNER-HOTEL-ID|The hotel's ID specified in the `id` element of the Hotel Feed.
+|PARTNER-HOTEL-ID|The hotel's ID specified in the `id` element of the Property feed.
 |PARTNER-ROOM-ID|The ID that uniquely identifies the room.
 This is the ID specified in \<RoomID> element of the \<Result>, \<RoomBundle>, or \<RoomData> block, depending on usage.
 |PRICE-DISPLAYED-TAX|The amount of tax in the user's local currency.
-The tax amount is based on the `Tax` element specified in the Transaction Message.
+The tax amount is based on the `Tax` element specified in the Price feed.
 For example, 3.14.
 |PRICE-DISPLAYED-TOTAL|The total cost of the room in the user's local currency.
-The amount is based on the sum of the `Baserate`, `Tax`, and `OtherFees` elements specified in the Transaction Message.
+The amount is based on the sum of the `Baserate`, `Tax`, and `OtherFees` elements specified in the Price feed.
 For example, 152.13.
 |SLOT_TYPE|The placement of the ad on the results page.
 The parameter may contain the following possible values:<ul><li>A&mdash;The priority slot where ads are shown on the results page when it loads.</li><li>B&mdash;The secondary slot where ads are shown only after the user clicks **More rates**.</li></ul>
 |SUBACCOUNT_ID|*Note*: SUBACCOUNT_ID is a legacy paramater that refers to Hotel Center.
 Please use CAMPAIGN-ID instead.<br/><br/>The ID of the subaccount that the hotel price ads campaign belongs to.
 |USER-COUNTRY|Two-letter country code of the country where the user is located.
 The value is extracted from the end-user's client settings.
 For example, US.